lamnhan066/audio_helper/example/README.md

-# sound_helper_example
+# audio_helper_example

-Demonstrates how to use the sound_helper plugin.
+Demonstrates how to use the audio_helper plugin.

 ## Getting Started